icerpc/icerpc-csharp/BUILDING.md

 git push origin main
 ```

-5. Then merge the main branch with your PR
+5. Then merge the main branch into your PR
 ``` shell
 git checkout my-branch
 git merge origin/main